Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Learning Upper Bound over Product Spaces

+\Cref{prop:HY} gives us a way to learn the function $f$ over $\RR^d$ with respect to $\mu$ by learning the function $f^{\block}$ over $[N]^d$ with respect to $\block(\mu)$ (which is close to uniform) under mild \emph{agnostic label noise}, since we have imperfect query access to $f^{\block}$ (item (2)).
+Fortunately, this mild label noise and the fact that $\block(\mu)$ is not exactly uniform pose only minor technical hurdles.

-We prove the following two upper bounds for learning over hypergrids under RCN.
-The bound in \Cref{lem:hypergrid-coupon} is relatively straightforward to prove using coupon collector arguments plus some additional work to handle the label noise.
+We prove the following two upper bounds for learning over hypergrids under mild agnostic label noise.
+The bound in \Cref{lem:hypergrid-coupon} is relatively straightforward to prove using coupon collector arguments.
 We give a proof in \Cref{sec:coupon}.
+The bound in \Cref{lem:hypergrid-cube} relies on the agnostic version of the low-degree learning algorithm due to \cite{agnostichalfspaces08}.